dhoyle/splicedocs-jekyll/pages/ReleaseNotes/Workarounds.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # Limitations and Workarounds in This Release of Splice Machine

-This topic describes workarounds for known limitations in this Release of the Splice Machine Database.
+This topic describes workarounds for known limitations in this release of the Splice Machine Database.
 These can include previously unstated limitations or workarounds for problems that will be fixed in a future Release.

 These are the notes and workarounds for known issues in this release: